Pyrolytic Carbon Films

 Chemical Barrier

-Pyrolytic carbon thin films possess great potential in chemical barrier applications, creating impermeable layers capable of shielding underlying materials against toxic chemicals and gases.
+Applied as a pyrolytic carbon coating, our films provide a dense, impermeable barrier capable of shielding underlying materials against toxic chemicals and gases.

 X-ray on monitor shows internal structures via graphene-enhanced imaging tech.